-Join your industry peers and engage with us now as we begin to prepare for the next year of Conflict Minerals Reporting to meet the May 31, 2016 deadline.
+Join your industry peers and engage with us now as we begin to prepare for the next year of Conflict Minerals Reporting.

 If you're new to the issue: